filipecalegario/awesome-generative-ai/README.md

 ## Courses and Educational Materials

+* [Deep Learning AI: Learn the fundamentals of generative AI for real-world applications](https://www.deeplearning.ai/courses/generative-ai-with-llms/): In Generative AI with Large Language Models (LLMs), created in partnership with AWS, you’ll learn the fundamentals of how generative AI works, and how to deploy it in real-world applications.
+* [Google Cloud Skills Boost: Introduction to Generative AI](https://www.cloudskillsboost.google/course_templates/536): This is an introductory level microlearning course aimed at explaining what Generative AI is, how it is used, and how it differs from traditional machine learning methods.
+It also covers Google Tools to help you develop your own Gen AI apps.
 * [Google Cloud Skills Boost: Generative AI learning path](https://www.cloudskillsboost.google/journeys/118): curated content on Generative AI "from the fundamentals of Large Language Models to how to create and deploy generative AI solutions on Google Cloud"
 * [AI for Industrial Design](https://industrialdesign.ai/): "students at the National University of Singapore explore AI’s capability for design in a semester course and share what they learned.
 Directed by Donn Koh at the Division of Industrial Design, NUS."
 * [Let Us Show You How GPT Works — Using Jane Austen - The New York Times](https://www.nytimes.com/interactive/2023/04/26/upshot/gpt-from-scratch.html)